 Taste of DC | Historic Pennsylvania Ave., NW, between 9th and 14th Streets

-Cost: Prices will be released closer to the festival, but expect a good deal from event partner Groupon
+Cost: Prices will be released closer to the festival

 A Forkful: For two days, Pennsylvania Avenue becomes such a delicious, tent-filled mecca, you’d almost forget the infamous building that the street is known for.
-Enter the Amstel light biergarden, watch exhibitions of DC’s up-and-coming chefs on the culinary stage and sample cuisine based in the Capitol at over 80 of the city’s best restaurants.
+Relax in a biergarten, watch exhibitions of DC’s up-and-coming chefs on the culinary stage and sample cuisine based in the Capitol at over 80 of the city’s best restaurants.
 With the scents of the city’s finest eateries wafting in the air, it may be hard for the city’s famous family to resist stopping in for a bite.

 Harvest on the Harbor | Ocean Gateway

 A Forkful: Maine’s most talented chefs craft locally-sourced creations specially made for hungry stomachs at the annual Harvest on the Harbor.
 Portland’s community of artists is on display, with local musicians, vendors, farm owners, restaurateurs and more in attendance and keeping visitors entertained.
-Stop by the grilling stage, for a taste of local and national barbecue, and be sure to taste Maine’s local brews with over 400 beer, wine, ales and spirits.
+Stop by the lobster lunch for tastes from chef’s across Maine and then vote for People’s Choice Lobster Chef of the year.
+Pair your tastings with Maine’s local brews, wine, ales and spirits.

 Boston Local Food Festival | Boston Waterfront in Fort Point Channel

-A Forkful: This young festival comes back for round two in the name of all things green, local and delicious.
-Boasting free entry, a zero waste policy, and dishes priced no higher than $5, sampling a local brew and munching on some produce is too affordable to resist.
+A Forkful: This festival comes back in the name of all things green, local and delicious.
+Boasting free entry, a zero waste policy, and dishes priced around $5, sampling a local brew and munching on some produce is too affordable to resist.
 Grab a tomato or two from your own garden and participate in the festival’s Crop Share, with the food distributed to families in need at the end of the festival.
-Support local farms, local families and everything Boston at the second annual Boston Local Food Festival.
+Support local farms, local families and everything Boston at the annual Boston Local Food Festival.

 How to get there: Take Megabus to Boston South Station.